Restaurants Brighton guide to

 Roll up, roll up!
-For the merry month of May Brighton explodes into a carnival of culture with the Brighton Festival, Fringe Festival, Great Escape and Artist Open Houses all marking the beginning of what will hopefully be a long summer of fun, sun and entertainment.
+For the merry months of May until mid July Brighton explodes into a carnival of culture with the Brighton Festival, Fringe Festival and Artist Open Houses all marking the beginning of what will hopefully be a long summer of fun, sun and entertainment.

 As crowds spill out of theatres and tents there is a general air of wanting more!
 We have prepared an excellent selection of cocktail bars for you to sample, with mixology flare to rival any acrobat and as fruity a punch as the most sensational of cabarets.
 For the latest word on the street on where to get your cocktail fix, check out the BRAVO Best Cocktail top twenty winners too.

 Explore The Lanes

 For those coming to the city specifically to take in the Brighton Festival and Fringe, the Lanes and North Laine can be as intriguingly complex as the plot to a good murder mystery play.
 Avoid spots where the cook killed lunch and the waiter most definitely didn’t do it, with our insider guides to both.

 Award Winning Venues